GetPageSpeed/nginx-extras-docs/docs/lua/websocket.md

 <hr />

-lua-resty-websocket - Lua WebSocket implementation for the ngx_lua module

-## Status

-This library is considered production ready.

-## Description

 This Lua library implements a WebSocket server and client libraries based on the [ngx_lua module](http://wiki.nginx.org/HttpLuaModule).

 This Lua library takes advantage of ngx_lua's cosocket API, which ensures